 OpenSSL "Heartbleed" Vulnerability

-On April 8, 2014 HP was notified of the CVE-2014-0160 vulnerability (now known as "Heartbleed") in the open-source OpenSSL toolkit.
+On April 8, 2014 HP, a vulnerability was notified of the CVE-2014-0160 vulnerability (now known as "Heartbleed").
 This vulnerability has garnered a substantial amount of media attention.
 See references section for link to National Vulnerability Database entry describing vulnerability in detail.

 OpenSSL is used in some HP products to provide encryption and SSL services.
 HP is committed to delivering secure systems that effectively manage our invaluable customer and employee data.
 Upon knowledge of the "Heartbleed" vulnerability, HP teams began an aggressive and comprehensive review of all actively supported products.